Nitika-kamboj/gsheet_plotter/README.md

 ![plot_data](images/initialize.png)

-  - Fetch the data from the sheet to a pandas dataframe by passing the column list
+  - Fetch data from the sheet to a pandas dataframe.
+The dataframe is saved in the ```data``` attribute.

 ![plot_data](images/fetch_data.png)